ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_reqs.md

 The following items might help you test SPI, I2C and Pins:

 - A CI test shield v2.0.0.
 For details, refer to [https://github.com/ARMmbed/ci-test-shield](https://github.com/ARMmbed/ci-test-shield).
-- A micro SD card for the CI test shield.

 <span class="tips">Check the user guide of the evaluation board to see if anything needs to be done prior to using a debug probe and running Mbed OS programs.</span>